kmatheus/robo-custom-game/README.md

 # 🤖 ROBO CUSTOM GAME

-Jogo 2D em desenvolvimento com **Python + Pygame**, onde o jogador controla um robô customizável em batalhas intensas contra inimigos num cenário em movimento.
+2D game in development with Python + Pygame, where the player controls a customizable robot in intense battles against enemies in a moving environment.

 ---

-## 🚀 Progresso Atual
+## 🚀 Current Progress

-✅ Jogador, movimentação e tiros
+- ✅ Player, movement, and shooting
-✅ Inimigos com IA simples
+- ✅ Enemies with simple AI
-✅ Colisões e explosões
+- ✅ Collisions and explosions
-✅ HUD com barra de energia e vida
+- ✅ HUD with energy and health bars
-✅ Inimigos atiram no jogador
+- ✅ Enemies shoot at the player
-✅ Efeito visual de dano no jogador
+- ✅ Visual effect of player damage
-⬜️ Sistema de fases ou ondas
+- ⬜️ Phase or wave system
-⬜️ Customização visual e de performance do robô
+- ⬜️ Robot visual and performance customization
-⬜️ Animações e efeitos sonoros
+- ⬜️ Animations and sound effects
-⬜️ Tela de menu inicial e opções
+- ⬜️ Home menu and options screen

 ---

-## 📦 Tecnologias utilizadas
+## 📦 Technologies

 * [Python 3.10+](https://www.python.org/)
 * [Pygame](https://www.pygame.org/news)